keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

 ---

 Swift developers love to complain about LLDB.
-While there are many reasaonable complaints, the important question is what can we do to make it better.
+While there are many reasonable complaints, the important question is what can we do to make it better.

 Enter [reproducers][reproducers].
 Reproducers provide a way to run LLDB